What is ergonomics?

 Imagine yourself in the office at work: you would feel very uncomfortable if you assume the same position for an extended period of time.
 Of course, children should not be moving excessively on their chair.
 The main argument here is that a dynamic position exercise the muscles, aids blood circulation, and reduces weight stress on the lower back.
 The best sitting posture is the next position.

-Chairs that have been specially developed by Moll for children encourage this kind of seating behaviour while making sure the chair cannot tip back.
+Chairs specially developed by moll for children encourage this kind of seating behaviour while making sure the chair does not tip back.
 Seats and backrests adapt perfectly to the child’s natural physical requirements.

 Chair and desk must fit like a glove!

 In order to achieve a healthy sitting posture, it must be possible to adjust the workstation, both the chair and the table, to the child’s height and proportions.
 Adjusting the furniture starts with the chair.
 The second step is to adjust the height of the desk.

 Adjust the seat height of chair such that the front edge of the seat is roughly level with the back of the knees.
 The seat height is right when the angle between the thigh and the trunk is approximately 100 degrees and the feet are flat on the floor.